2Abendsegler/GClh/README.md

 <img src="/images/vivaldi_logo_small.png" title="Vivaldi" alt="Vivaldi" />

 ## How to install
-If you need any help with the installation, you can have a look [here](https://github.com/2Abendsegler/GClh/blob/master/docu/tips_installation.md#readme)
+If you need any help with the installation, you can have a look at our [Installationtipps](https://github.com/2Abendsegler/GClh/blob/master/docu/tips_installation.md#readme)

 ## Our Goal
 *GC little helper II* is a tool to enhance and extend the functionality on www.geocaching.com.
 All functions can be configured in a configuration menue.
 It uses english as language.